 Appears to either reduce the absorption of or attenuate the rate of carbohydrate absorption, secondary to inhibitory effects on carbohydrate digestive enzymes.
-The degree of potency appears to be relevant to supplemental consumption, but not overly remarkable
+The degree of potency appears to be relevant to supplemental consumption, but the effects are modest.

-Olive leaf appears to be more potently preventative in animal models where diabetes is induced via a toxin, and may be due to protecting pancreatic function.
-There may be a general enhancement of pancreatic β-cell function (and insulin secretion in response to carbohydrate) that persists independent of health state, but the reduction in blood glucose has not been noted yet in healthy persons
+Olive leaf appears to be more preventative in animal models where diabetes is induced via a toxin, and this may occur via protection of pancreatic function.
+There may be a general enhancement of pancreatic β-cell function (and insulin secretion in response to carbohydrate) that persists independent of health state, but the reduction in blood glucose has not been noted yet in healthy persons.

 TGR5 activation may play a hypoglycemic role, but this is currently not established.

-Preliminary evidence in diabetics and healthy persons, but it appears that olive oil appears to exert protective effects on glucose metabolism
+Pleminary evidence in diabetics and healthy subjects indicates that olive leaf extract exerts protective effects on glucose metabolism.

 10Interactions with Hormones